 Connecticut Bar Foundation has commissioned two new reports that assess the state’s civil legal aid system and demonstrate the economic value of investing in legal services for low-income residents.

-Civil Legal Needs Assessment, prepared by CTData Collaborative (survey by University of New Hampshire Survey Center)
+Civil Legal Needs Assessment, by CTData Collaborative (survey by University of New Hampshire Survey Center)

 - highlights the strengths of existing service providers